bounswe/bounswe2025group6/backend/README.md

 - **Access the Django application**:
     Open your web browser and go to `http://0.0.0.0:8000/` to access the Django application.
+    You can also see the swagger documentation at `http://0.0.0.0:8000/swagger/`.

 - **Stop the Docker container**:
     To stop the container, press `Ctrl + C` (Windows), `Command + C` (Mac) in the terminal where the container is running.
 This will stop the application and free up the resources used by the container.